wildfly/quickstart/ha-singleton-service/README.md

         The batch executed successfully
         process-state: reload-required

-    Note that the `random-election-policy-add.cli` batch script executes the `reload` command, so a reload is not required.
+    Note that the `random-election-policy-add.cli` script executes the `reload` command, so a reload is not required.

 5. Stop the server and review the changes made to the `standalone-ha.xml` server configuration file by the management CLI commands.
 The `singleton` subsystem now contains a  `random-election-policy` element under the `singleton-policy` that specifies the preferences `node3 node2 node1`.